 Everything was going pretty well, until October 2014.
 The company that I worked for was heading into liquidation.
 By Christmas, I would be jobless.
 That is until I saw an ad for teaching English in China.
-It’s something I’d never thought about; could I really move to China?
-I knew nothing about the place.
+It’s something I’d never thought about; could I really move to China to teach English?
 I took the gamble and applied.

 Three years later, I am still here and loving it.
-It hasn’t all been plain sailing, and if I’d have known then what I know now, I would have been prepared for the change.
+It hasn’t all been plain sailing, and if I’d have known then what I know now I would have been better prepared for the changes.
 Here are the 17 things I’d wished I’d have known.

-Before I came, I spoke to someone in the bank in England.
+Before I came, I spoke to someone at my bank in the UK.
 I mentioned I was moving abroad and they said that I didn’t have to worry.
 One week later, I sat in a local Chinese restaurant unable to pay my bill and unable to get money out of the cash machine.
-My colleagues came to the rescue, and when I called the bank, they said I should have called.
+My colleagues came to the rescue, and when I called the bank, they said I should have called to advise them of the change before traveling.
 Make sure you do this before you come to China.
 It isn’t easy to do it from here.

 China is a mobile country and economy.
-Your mobile phone will be everything, so make sure you have one when you arrive.
-Some phones are locked into one service provider which can be a problem when you want to use a Chinese sim card.
-Unlock your phone, and you’ll be ready for life in China as soon as you arrive.
+Your mobile phone will be everything, but some phones are locked into one service provider which can be a problem when you want to use a Chinese SIM card.
+Unlock your phone before you arrive and you'll be ready for life in China.

 WeChat is probably the single most important app in your life, or at least it will be in China.
 If you are an Android user, make sure you download it before you come to China.
 The Google play store is blocked in China, so it’s just easier to download everything in advance.
 The apple store is available though, so you don’t need to worry if you have an iPhone.

-When you log in to your email account from abroad, it’s likely that you will be asked to confirm your identity.
-This is usually confirmed by a text message and a new confirmation code.
-When you are in China, you won’t be able to receive this code.
-In this situation, try and set up another email address to confirm the code, or change the number to a family members number.
+Logging into your email account from abroad usually includes a text message confirmation to prove your identity.
+You won’t be able to receive this code in China, so try and set up another email address to confirm the code or change the number to a family members number.
 They can then send you the code so that you can log back in and change the settings again.

 If you are coming to China to teach with EF, you’ll probably get picked up at the airport.
-If you are not coming with EF, or for some reason, your driver isn’t there to pick you up, make sure you know your hotel’s address.
-Taxi drivers at the airport don’t always speak English, but they will be patient enough to take you to where you need to be.
-Make sure you get the Chinese address to your hotel so they can take you there.
+If you are not coming with EF, or for some reason a driver isn’t there to pick you up, make sure you know your hotel’s address.
+Taxi drivers at the airport don’t always speak English so providing the Chinese address keeps things simple.
 Remember, keep the receipt as you may be able to claim the taxi fare back.

 When I first arrived in China, I dropped the cases off at my hotel room and went hunting for Chinese food.
 I went to the first restaurant I saw, sat down, looked at the menu and only recognized one or two dishes.
 I ordered three dishes at random and was blown away.
 This mind-blowing experience happens time and time again.
 The food here is way better than Chinese food back home.

 The mobile phone is king in China.
 You can buy almost anything, order taxis, train and plane tickets, study Chinese and watch your favourite shows from back home.
-It took me almost a whole year to get AliPay and WeChat wallet, but it has been a life changer, I wish I would have signed up for accounts much earlier.
+It took me almost a whole year to set up the AliPay and WeChat wallets, but they have been a life changer.
+I wish I'd signed up for the accounts much sooner!

 Before I started living in China, I was worried that I would find it hard to get a nice apartment.
 I had googled a few things before I had arrived, but I had no luck.
 As soon as I did get here though, my colleagues were really helpful; I found an English speaking agent and an apartment in no time.
-I was worrying for no reason.
 Apartments are rented out regularly, and you can move in more or less straight away.

 China has so much to see.
 I have a bucket list as long as my arm of places that I want to see.
 In my first year, I barely made a dent in the list (but had a blast doing it).
 If I could go back, I would have travelled way more in my first year.

-I came to China with no teaching experience.
-I thought that I would really struggle with progressing professionally, and I would have to return home after a year.
-I was happy with my decision, as I just wanted to take a career break.
-After living in China for over two years, I have found that there are endless opportunities everywhere.
-Within EF, I have been able to seek further training and I have been promoted.
-Outside of the company I have had chances to develop in more personal areas.
-Opportunity is all around us; we just need to be willing to take advantage.
+I came to China with no teaching experience and thought that I would really struggle with progressing professionally.
+But I have found that there are endless opportunities everywhere.
+Within EF, I took further training and was promoted.
+Outside of the company I had chances to develop in more personal areas.

 If you’re finding yourself in need of change, you should definitely consider China.
 Don’t let your fears and apprehensions hold you back.
 There’s a colourful life out there and it’s got your name on it.
 But don’t take my word for it!